Truckee Meadows Trail

 Trails West Inc., is a non-profit corporation formed by volunteers dedicated to preserving trail markers on the California Trail through Nevada.
 The distinctive markers are made from railroad track, and are cataloged in trail guides available from Trails West.
-Starting June 23, Trails West volunteers are revising some signs, and relocating others, to reflect new research about the trail from the Humboldt Sink to Truckee.
-This has created a new controversy, as reported by Frank Mullen, Jr. in the Reno Gazette-Journal.
+Starting June 23, 2000 Trails West volunteers revised some signs, and relocated others, to reflect the new research about the trail from the Humboldt Sink to Truckee.
+This created a controversy, as reported by Frank Mullen, Jr. in the Reno Gazette-Journal.

 Diaries and Journals, 1846-1850